Do Pitbull Puppies Change Color?

 What Color is Pitbull Best?

 The best color for Pitbulls is a white range of colors.
-However, because Pitbulls are generally active dogs, they should have lighter fur.
-Merle-colored coats in Pitbulls make it easier for them to camouflage with their environment, increasing their chances of avoiding facing predators.
+However, Pitbulls should have lighter fur because they are generally active dogs.
+Merle-colored coats make it easier for pit bulls to camouflage with their environment, increasing their chances of avoiding predators.

-Most people may only look at a Pitbull’s color for its appearance, but coat color for all dogs has various effects.
+Most people may only look at a pit bull’s color for its appearance, but coat color has various effects on all dogs.
 For example, the paler the color of a pup’s coat, the less sense of smell they have.
 Albino Pitbulls have a terrible sense of smell, but Pitbulls with darker fur absorb more heat and require more shade and water.

 gold ira scams buyer beware